 Hire socially and environmentally responsible wedding vendors

-The events industry can be a wasteful one -- before you sign on the dotted line with a wedding venue, caterer or even stationery designer, ask them what they do with the leftovers and whether they donate extra supplies.
-A green vendor doesn't mean “crunchy."
-For example, Bella Figura stationery design (with incredible invite suites) donates all its extra supplies to local schools.
+The events industry can be a wasteful one—before you sign on the dotted line with a wedding venue, caterer or even stationery designer, ask them what they do with the leftovers and whether they donate extra supplies.
+A green vendor doesn't mean "crunchy."
+For example, Bella Figura stationery design (with incredible invite suites) donates one percent of sales to environmental organizations.
 It also prints on non-tree paper made in wind-powered factories.
-That's an all-star case, but you see what we're saying.
+Vaseful, a floral vendor, employs men and women with disabilities, providing beautiful arrangements and wonderful employment opportunities.
+Those are all-star cases, but you see what we're saying.

 Use sustainable decor and favors

 Tell your florist that you want in-season flowers and plants that don't have to be flown in from out of state.
 You might even consider arrangements that don't involve cut flowers (and that won't wilt at the end of the night).
-Potted succulents and orchids make for great take-home favors.
-Also, avoid wedding favors that create a lot of waste.
-You could donate to a charity instead of giving out favors, or check out organizations like Cookies for Kids' Cancer.
-Give everyone cookies as a late-night snack and all the proceeds go to benefit child cancer research.
+Potted succulents and orchids make for great take-home favors and paper blooms are always super-chic.
+Also, avoid elaborately packaged wedding favors that create a lot of waste.
+You could also give to a charity instead of handing out favors.
+The I Do Foundation allows you to easily make a donation and let your guests know about it with cards you can order or print yourself.
+Or feed your guests (and a good cause) with Cookies for Kids' Cancer—serve their cookies as a late-night snack and all the proceeds go to benefit child cancer research.

 After it's all over, figure out what can be given away.
 Some caterers donate to local food shelters and community organizations that could really use the boost.
 Ask your florist about donating all the arrangements to a local nursing home or hospital.
-If you're not tied to it, consider donating your wedding dress to an organization like Brides Against Breast Cancer (whose proceeds support programs for cancer patients and their families).
+Some companies, like Rebloom, allow you to buy centerpieces that have been recycled (and refreshed) from other local events, then donate a large portion of the cost to a charity of your choice.
+If you're not tied to it, consider donating your wedding dress to an organization like Brides Against Breast Cancer, whose proceeds support programs for cancer patients and their families.